microsoft/MixedRealityToolkit-Unity/Documentation/CrossPlatform/OculusQuestMRTK.md

 A [Oculus Quest](https://www.ultraleap.com/product/leap-motion-controller/) is required to use this data provider.

 The Oculus XRSDK Data Provider enables the use of the Oculus Quest with MRTK using [Unity's XR Pipeline](https://docs.unity3d.com/Manual/XR.html).
 This pipeline is the standard for developing XR applications in Unity 2019.3 and beyond.
+To use this pipeline, make sure that you using **Unity 2019.3 or newer**
 The Oculus Quest XR Plugin does not currently support hand tracking.
 In order to use hand tracking, consult the [MRTK-Quest](https://github.com/provencher/MRTK-Quest) project which uses the Legacy XR pipeline.